-As of the date of this annual information form, Alvopetro carries on the exploration for, and the acquisition, development and production of, hydrocarbons in the Recôncavo basin onshore Brazil.
-As at December 31, 2018, Alvopetro held interests in the Caburé and Gomo natural gas assets, two oil fields (Bom Lugar and Mãe-da-lua) and seven other exploration assets (Blocks 182, 169, 255, 57, 62, 71, and 145) comprising 65,151 gross (55,138 net) acres in the Recôncavo basin onshore Brazil.
-Subsequent to December 31, 2018, Alvopetro relinquished blocks 62, 71 and 145, reducing its acreage to 44,293 gross acres (41,580 net).
+Alvopetro carries on the exploration for, and the acquisition, development and production of, hydrocarbons in the Recôncavo basin onshore Brazil.
+As at December 31, 2019, Alvopetro held interests in the Caburé and Gomo natural gas assets, two oil fields (Bom Lugar and Mãe-da-lua) and one other exploration asset (Blocks 182) comprising 23,527 acres (gross and net).